Nonprofit & Mutual aid Partner FAQs

 Ok great, but is this safe?

-Can NPPs request specific food?
+Can partners request specific food?

 Due to the nature of retail food donation, we cannot accommodate specific food requests but we can work with you to meet your needs.
-NPPs can always decline a delivery or request a smaller amount.
+Nonprofits can always decline a delivery or request a smaller amount.

 Can the food be resold?